hugoalh/scan-virus-ghaction/README.md

 - 4\~96% faster than other GitHub Actions with the same purpose, especially when need to scan every Git commits.
 - Ability to scan other things, not limited to only Git repository.
-- Files filter to scan specify directories and/or files.
+- Files filter to scan specify directories and/or files or not.

 ## 📚 Documentation